code-cracker/code-cracker/README.md

 5. Code fixes should follow the guidelines for names

         1. Always named `<featurename>CodeFixProvider`
-        2. Always use the same diagnostic id added to the `DiagnosticIds.cs` file, unless you are writing a code fix for a diagnostic id raised by the C# compiler itself (staring with `CS`).
+        2. Always use the same diagnostic id added to the `DiagnosticIds.cs` file, unless you are writing a code fix for a diagnostic id raised by the C# compiler itself (starting with `CS`).
 6. Fix all scenarios (fix all in document, fix all in project and fix all in solution) work.
 You might need to write a `FixAllProvider`.
 Check the `DisposableVariableNotDisposedFixAllProvider` as an example.
 7. Follow the coding standards present on the project code files.
 8. Works in Visual Studio